HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 )
 }}

-<a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Clients/claim">`Clients.claim()`</a> is frequently used in combination with `skipWaiting()`, and it allows active service workers to "claim control" of all the clients under its scope.
+[`Clients.claim()`](https://developer.mozilla.org/en-US/docs/Web/API/Clients/claim) is frequently used in combination with `skipWaiting()`, and it allows active service workers to "claim control" of all the clients under its scope.
 Appears in 48.98% of desktop pages and 47.14% of mobile.

 {{ figure_markup(
-  caption="Percent of mobile sites with service workers that call clients.claim()", content="47.14%", classes="big-number",
+  caption="Percent of mobile sites with service workers that call `clients.claim()`", content="47.14%", classes="big-number",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHHnqNdpRUjoeTfsN9_irK57PvZn_Q2X842RLl-RL4ibWmZFvO-S1x35PjVE3-xUlHFS_Zurd22rOq/pubchart?oid=2101442063&format=interactive",